June 22 marked less than 100 days until the ICD-10 implementation deadline. Are you ready?

 - A quick start guide, which will walk you through a 5-step readiness plan and includes different agency resources for obtaining ICD-10 codes, free training resources, and more.

-- Interactive case studies, which present you with a sample case and ask you how to document it according to ICD-10.
+- Interactive case studies to present you with a sample case and ask you how to document it according to ICD-10.
 New cases are released each week, so check back every few days to test your knowledge.

 Did we miss any other free resources?
 Tell us in the comments.